Root Canal Therapy – Plano, TX

 • A tooth is extremely sensitive to hot and cold temperatures.
 The discomfort lingers even after the source of the extreme temperature is removed.

 • A tooth has a darker color than the ones around it.
+A dark area may also be visible on an x-ray, indicating infection.

 • There is a pimple-like bump on the gums.
+This may be a sign of pus or drainage from an abscess.

 Keep in mind that root canal therapy is necessary even in some cases where a patient has no obvious symptoms of a dental problem.